 Initial License Fee – $142.00 – This was what I paid as a first time applicant.
-Ex-military and current military can get their license at a discounted rate.
+The ex-military and current military can get their license at a discounted rate.
 There are also several other discounts available.
 See the chart below for the full rundown.

 Fingerprints – $9.95 + tax – Texas only allows digital fingerprints and it looks like they only allow the prints to be made from one vendor.
 Luckily the vendor and the company running my class coordinated their efforts and I was able to do my fingerprinting at the same time and location.
 I paid this, and my license fee online a couple of weeks before the class.

 Ten Hour Concealed Handgun License Class – Varies – Mine was $65.00, which was half off the retail price and included two free-range passes.
 Although this class was a bit longer and used up one of my Saturdays (Miss PT didn’t like that), I found most of the information interesting and educational.
 I feel much more capable, if and when I choose to carry.
 Texas lawmakers are looking to lower this class length to 4 hours.
 Based on the information that was provided in the class I think that’s a smart move…would cut out the fluff.

 Ammunition – $25-$50 – If your state requires you to show your proficiency at a range with the handgun then you will need to buy some ammunition to use.
 In my case, I’m required to fire 50 rounds.
 You might not think this is terribly expensive, but I’ve seen rounds costing as much as $1.00 each.
 As you can imagine, the current demand for ammo has prices inflated.